Bordeaux, Gironde tourism & sightseeing

 Bordeaux is near the Atlantic coast in the Gironde department of Aquitaine.
-Bordeaux is a wonderful city full of beautiful and historic buildings.
-This has recently been acknowledged by UNESCO who have classified 1810 hectares of the city of Bordeaux as a UNESCO World Heritage Site.
-It is the largest urban area to be given this classification.
+UNESCO have classified 1810 hectares of the city centre as a World Heritage Site, the largest urban area to be given this classification.
+The town has also received the French 'secteur sauvegardé' protection (see Historic French towns) and is listed as one of the French Towns of Art and History.

 Bordeaux’s Gallo Roman past can be seen in the layout of some of Bordeaux’s streets for example the long, straight Rue St Catherine (now a 1.1km long pedestrianised shopping street).
 The Palais Gallien is the only visible remain of this period of history and is a 2nd century amphitheatre located fairly close to the botanic gardens.